hursey013/balance-bot/README.md

 # Balance Bot

-Balance Bot is a cheerful little Node.js sidekick that watches the [SimpleFIN](https://www.simplefin.org/protocol.html) bridge for balance changes and pings [Apprise](https://github.com/caronc/apprise) as soon as money moves.
+Balance Bot is a cheerful Node.js sidekick that watches the [SimpleFIN](https://www.simplefin.org/protocol.html) bridge for balance changes and pings [Apprise](https://github.com/caronc/apprise) as soon as money moves.
 Drop it on your homelab, forget about copy-pasting numbers, and let the bot deliver the good (or "please stop buying snacks") news.

-## Why this exists
+## Features

-Youth checking accounts ofen hide behind the grown-up app wall.
-Rather than playing telephone every time a sliver of allowance moves, Balance Bot keeps watch and whispers the latest balance right away.
-Under the hood it:

-- Polls the SimpleFIN bridge you connect and follows one or many accounts.
+- 🤖 Polls your SimpleFIN bridge on a schedule you pick
+- 🔔 Delivers formatted balance alerts through Apprise targets or config keys
+- 📈 Highlights balance deltas (green for up, red for down) with HTML-friendly payloads
-- Tracks the latest balance for each account and notices when it rises or falls.
+- 💾 Remembers the last balance for each account so restarts stay quiet
-- Hands balance + delta updates to Apprise, routing them to each kid’s devices.
-- Saves its place locally so restarts don’t double-ding your kid.
+- 🚀 Supports wildcard `*` account targets for "notify everyone" broadcasts

-## What you’ll need
+## Prerequisites
 - A SimpleFIN access link (looks like `https://user:pass@bridge.simplefin.org/access/...`) from [beta-bridge.simplefin.org/info/developers](https://beta-bridge.simplefin.org/info/developers).
 Copy the entire URL with the embedded Basic Auth credentials when you create an access.
-- At least one Apprise-friendly destination URL (Discord, Matrix, email, SMS gateways—pick your flavor).
+- At least one Apprise-friendly destination URL (Discord, Matrix, email, SMS gateways—pick your flavor) or an Apprise config key that points to a preconfigured bundle of URLs.
-- A Docker host ready to run the stack below.
+- Docker or Node.js 20+ if you want to run the service locally.

-## Plug-and-play stack
+## Quick Start (Docker Compose)

+1. Create a data directory next to your Compose file so the bot can persist state: `mkdir -p data apprise-config apprise-attachments`.
-Copy the Compose snippet, swap the placeholders, and you’re off to the races.
-The inline comments call out what goes where.
+2. Copy the snippet, swap the placeholders, and bring it up with `docker compose up -d`.

 ```yaml
 version: "3.8"